couchgott/docker-taiga/example/README.md

 To enable LDAP as well:

-1. Uncomment the relevant lines from the `Dockerfile` and `taiga-conf/local.py`
+1. Uncomment the relevant lines from `taiga-conf/local.py`
 2. Add this to your `taiga-conf/conf.json` file:

     "loginFormType": "ldap",